JOPIC

 Original Article

-Investigation of nuclear medicine techniques in surgically treated lung carcinoid tumors
+Comparison of 18F-FDG and 68Ga-DOTATATE PET/CT in surgically treated lung carcinoid tumors

-Aims: Our aim in this study is to examine PET CT imaging techniques in patients with lung carcinoid tumors and to find the most appropriate preoperative nuclear medicine technique that can be performed for diagnosis or staging of these tumors.
+Aims: This study aims to compare the efficacy of FDG-18 PET/CT and 68Ga-DOTATATE PET/CT imaging techniques in patients with lung carcinoid tumors, identifying the most appropriate preoperative nuclear medicine technique for diagnosis and staging.

 1. Karapolat İ. FDG PET/CT ımaging for evaluation of treatment response in lung cancer.
 Nukleer Tıp Seminerleri.
 2018;4(1):43.